Bio2Byte/simsapiper/README.md

 - Use [CD-Hit](https://github.com/weizhongli/cdhit) with high sequence identify cutoff
 - Keep cluster representatives
-- Proteins inside clusters will be excluded from the downstream processess
+- Proteins inside clusters will be excluded from the downstream processes
 - Add important proteins to the representatives with **--favoriteSeqs**
 - Find in which cluster a specific protein is in `results/outFolder/seqs/CD-HIT/*.clstr`
 - Find excluded similar sequences in `results/outFolder/seqs/CD-HIT/removed_*_perc_similar.fasta`